Writing Center Team

 Chantel Grant is a second-year MA student in Fordham’s Philosophy program.
 Her prior studies include a BA in Political Science with a minor in Philosophy from Nova Southeastern University and a certificate in Journalism from the Caribbean School of Media and Communications.
 Her research interests are pedagogy and literature.
 She spends her leisure time reading to her dog and scouting the city for the best Jamaican food.

 Zena Haddabeh is a graduate of Columbia University's Masters Program in Religion.
 Her research focuses on comparative religious studies, interfaith dialogue, and textual studies of sacred texts.
 As a Fordham graduate (2021), Zena has experience with the undergraduate course curriculum and workload.
 She has a passion for writing, and enjoys helping others develop their writing skills and gain more confidence.

-Rina is an MA student coming from Rose Hill's Accelerated Master's program.
-She is currently working on her MA in Public Media.
-She received her BA in Political Science and Journalism.
-Her research interests include gun violence, racism and sexism.
+Rina is a graduate student from Rose Hill's Accelerated Master's program.
+She received her MA in Public Media with a concentration in multi-platform journalism and her BA in Political Science and Journalism.
+Her research interests include gun violence, racism, sexism and humanitarian affairs.
 In her free time, she loves to read, write, bake and find new coffee shops around the city.